samsquire/assembly/README.md

 Each of these subprojects had a different performance profile.
  * atomic bcast gets 9-10 million requests per second with 15 threads with latency around 100 nanoseconds
-* the starbarrier multibarrier gets 30 million requests per second with lafency around 60
+* the starbarrier multibarrier gets 30 million requests per second between thread pairs with lafency around 60
 * the LMAX Disruptor gets latency around 50-120 depending on topology

 To put this into perspective: this allows the number of parallel splits (or forks) to occur per second.